 Currentness

-Subject to appropriation, DTA may issue referrals for TAFDC and/or certain SNAP recipients, certain former TAFDC recipients, or any other DTA client seeking child care supported by financial assistance, to the extent allowed by state and federal law, through the DTA-related child care program, as described in 606 CMR 10.05(1) through (7).
+Subject to appropriation, DTA may issue referrals for TAFDC or certain SNAP recipients, certain former TAFDC recipients, or any other DTA clients seeking child care supported by financial assistance, to the extent allowed by state and federal law, through the DTA-related child care program, as described in 606 CMR 10.05(1) through (7).
 DTA referrals for child care supported by financial assistance shall be issued in accordance with the regulations, guidelines, and policies established by DTA and in accordance with 606 CMR 10.03, unless otherwise noted.

 (1) Authorization.
 For any eligible parent seeking child care through the DTA-related child care program, DTA may issue a child care referral to the eligible parent based on the family's participation in the TAFDC, SNAP Pathways to Work, or DTA-related programs.